 Your Posts Dashboard gives you an idea of your posts’ engagement.
 Below are the terms that you’ll find on the dashboard:

-While your Post activity section shows a summary of the two most recent weeks, the recent posts table shows more information on your 15 most recent posts.
-At the top of the table, you can toggle between 3 different views, that break down your post engagement in the following ways:
+The recent posts table shows more information on your 15 most recent posts.
+At the top of the table, you can toggle between 3 different views that break down your post engagement in the following ways:

 - Engagement